wp-plugins/page-layout-builder/readme.txt

 == Description ==
 Drag and Drop Page Builder / Layout Builder / Content Builder for WordPress.
 Building custom WordPress page layout using Page Layout Builder is just as easy as drag-and-drop.
 You don't need to run for learning HTML or finding a coder/designer to change a page layout.
-Also you can directly use more than 3000+ widgets from wordpress.org to place anywhere inside your page content.
-No longer need to hang with build in sidebars with theme.
 We also developing all necessary modules like sliders, galleries, images, drop-down menu, progress bar, timeline, testimonials, message box, warning box, notification box, loop for custom post type, post loop with various templates, sub-pages, heading, regular html and many more to build a eye catching page layout or a complete theme just from a blank canvas within few minutes even without knowing or writing a single html code.

+= Use With Any Theme =
+Minimax- Layout Builder is compatible with any theme.
+Just install and start using with existing theme.

+= Anyone Can Build, No coding required =
+No coding knowledge is required to use Minimax - Layout Builder Plugin for WordPress.
+Everything is just drag and drop here.
+Page Layout Builder will give you all power to do anything within a page layout without editing code.

+= Export Import Layout =
+Yes, you can even export your page layout and import it to another site with minimax just in few clicks.
+No need to build same layout repeatedly.

+= Squeeze Page =
+Minimax - Layout Builder Plugin for WordPress packaged with special options for building squeeze pages with all necessary modules.
+Build a landing page within minutes.

+= Works with widgets from wordpress.org =
+You can directly use more than 3000+ widgets from wordpress.org to place anywhere inside your page content.
+No longer need to hang with built in sidebars with theme.

 Do anything within your imagination.
 Yes, it is time to take control over your website and its content.

 [youtube https://www.youtube.com/watch?v=iPQAYdP2kyI]